Harmful algal bloom: Sensors and monitoring devices

-A growing number of scientists agree that there is an urgent need to protect the public by being able to forecast harmful algal blooms.
-One way they hope to do that is with sophisticated sensors which can help warn about potential blooms.
-The same types of sensors can also be used by water treatment facilities to help them prepare for higher toxic levels.
+Predicting harmful algal blooms is a public health concern.
+Sophisticated sensors can help warn about potential blooms.
+Sensors can be used by water treatment facilities to help them prepare for higher algae levels.

 The only sensors now in use are located in the Gulf of Mexico.
 In 2008 similar sensors in the Gulf forewarned of an increased level of toxins that led to a shutdown of shellfish harvesting in Texas along with a recall of mussels, clams, and oysters, possibly saving many lives.
 With an increase in the size and frequency of HABs, experts state the need for significantly more sensors located around the country.
 The same kinds of sensors can also be used to detect threats to drinking water from intentional contamination.

 Satellite and remote sensing technologies are growing in importance for monitoring, tracking, and detecting HABs.
 Four U.S. federal agencies—EPA, the National Aeronautics and Space Administration (NASA), NOAA, and the U.S. Geological Survey (USGS)—are working on ways to detect and measure cyanobacteria blooms using satellite data.
 The data may help develop early-warning indicators of cyanobacteria blooms by monitoring both local and national coverage.
 In 2016 automated early-warning monitoring systems were successfully tested, and for the first time proven to identify the rapid growth of algae and the subsequent depletion of oxygen in the water.